calvinfeng/backport/README.md

-# Fetcher Usage
+# For Fetcher Usage

 ```
 git clone git@github.com:yangchenyun/backport.git
-cd backport && npm install .
+cd backport && npm install -g .
 ```

+It would create a new directoy `~/.backport` which contains configuration file and repositories used only for backporting.

-Go to github and create an access token, and create `~/.backport/config.json`
+Go to github and create an access token, and modify or create `~/.backport/config.json`

 ```
 {